-Blogging is a popular and well approved content marketing strategy amongst businesses of all size and just because of the same, the Internet is full of myths about the rights and wrong things that you do with your blogs to make it a big success.
-Unfortunately, many of these are myths that are just hurdling the growth of your business and brand.
+Blogging is a popular and well-approved content marketing strategy amongst businesses of all sizes, and just because of the same, the Internet is full of myths about the right and wrong things that you do with your blogs to make them a big success.
+Unfortunately, many of these are myths that are just hindering the growth of your business and brand.

-You might have heard stories about how blogging success is applauded worldwide but a majority of blogs are able to make less than 4$ dollars a day!
-So is it that blogging has lost its value or still it is an untapped gold mine that needs to be explored further?
+You might have heard stories about how blogging success is applauded worldwide, but a majority of blogs can make less than 4$ dollars a day!
+So, is it that blogging has lost its value, or is it still an untapped gold mine that needs to be explored further?

-Let us tackle the most pervasive myths about successful blogging that are the biggest hurdle in growth:
+Let us tackle the most pervasive myths about successful blogging that are the biggest hurdle to growth:

-If it could have been this much easy to make blogging a passive income then we all would have been rolling in cash till now.
-However, if you look at the statistics then you will realize that here is a lot of competition.
+If it could have been this easy to make blogging a passive income, then we all would have been rolling in cash till now.
+However, if you look at the statistics then you will realize that there is a lot of competition.
 It was in the year 2011 when the number of blogs worldwide was recorded to be 173 million.
-Furthermore, the survey also says that out of these only 8% blogs have managed to earn an income that is enough to support an average family whereas, 81% of the blogs never made more than $100 in their lifetime.
+Furthermore, the survey also says that out of these, only 8% of blogs have managed to earn an income that is enough to support an average family, whereas 81% of the blogs never made more than $100 in their lifetime.

-There are several reasons why you must blog including to driving traffic to your website, positioning yourself as an expert of industry or ranking high on the search engine result pages, for instance.
+There are several reasons why you must blog, including driving traffic to your website, positioning yourself as an expert in the industry, or ranking high on the search engine result pages, for instance.
 But if you are generating passive income for your business, then you might find yourself on the other side of the bed!

-Posting a blog each day can actually harm your website and business and brand.
-To start with, you need to understand that a blog is lot more than just writing.
-Apart from researching, idea generation, planning your calendar, writing, creating charts and photos and scheduling social media posts at regular intervals, and others.
+Posting a blog each day can actually harm your website and business, and brand.
+To start with, you need to understand that a blog is a lot more than just writing.
+Apart from researching, idea generation, planning your calendar, writing, creating charts and photos, and scheduling social media posts at regular intervals, and others.
 You are likely to become uninspired and burned out even before you hit the jackpot.

 Most importantly, the fact is that not only you, but your reader will also suffer from this burnout.
-There are plenty of people who have inclination as well as time to keep up with regular blogs.
-Furthermore, 53% of the people complain that they receive a lot of marketing mails which means that they are highly likely to unsubscribe from your daily notification.
+There are plenty of people who have the inclination as well as the time to keep up with regular blogs.
+Furthermore, 53% of the people complain that they receive a lot of marketing emails, which means that they are highly likely to unsubscribe from your daily notifications.
 Thus, better try posting one blog per week while keeping a careful eye on the user engagement or lack of it.

-Myth 3- The blog must be very much long
+Myth 3- The blog must be very long

-Actually, the length of the blog post is not just about the word count but its ability to keep the readers glued to the page.
-Therefore, it differs from one blog page to other.
+Actually, the length of the blog post is not just about the word count, but its ability to keep the readers glued to the page.
+Therefore, it differs from one blog page to another.

-Myth 4- Short attention span means no one loves reading long post
+Myth 4- Short attention span means no one loves reading long posts

 Myth 5: You Need Promoting Your Blog constantly on Social Media

-This is quite true but to a limited context.
-Several brands have made the mistakes of promoting their blogs on several media platforms, that too, multiple times a day, In addition to this, they also promote sponsored ads on the same post.
-However, gradually their likes, engagements and comments start to decline if you start to post a lot.
+This is quite true, but to a limited context.
+Several brands have made the mistake of promoting their blogs on several media platforms, that too, multiple times a day.
+In addition to this, they also promote sponsored ads on the same post.
+However, gradually their likes, engagements, and comments start to decline if you start to post a lot.

 The ideal numbers are: